play2io/localnotify/README.md

 `onNotify` callback is set.

 If `evt.launched` is true, then the notification caused your app to launch.
+If `evt.shown` is true, then the notification was shown in the status bar.

 ~~~
 localNotify.onNotify = function(evt) {